danielfm/smudge/README.md

 * Search for tracks and playlists that match the given keywords
 * Easily control basic Spotify player features like, play/pause, previous, next, shuffle, and repeat with the Spotify Remote minor mode
-* Linux support via D-Bus

-### Planned Features

-* Display current page/total pages somewhere in the modeline
-* Add/remove tracks from playlist
-* Reorder tracks of a playlist

 ## Installation